 It’s undeniable that expert network companies will continue to thrive in any crisis.
 However, as competitive pressure mounts for large incumbents and demand for insights grows exponentially, two questions arise: what does the future hold for the expert network industry?
-What trends will define it in the coming QoQ and YoY periods?
+What trends will define it in the coming quarter-on-quarter (QoQ) and YoY periods?

 Continued Growth of the Expert Network Industry